-- B2C Young Family Segment -> The Journey To Purchasing Health Insurance
+B2C Young Family Segment -> The Journey To Purchasing Health Insurance

 - B2B ProductCamp Participant -> The Journey From Awareness Through To Event Registration

 With lots of details, this B2C customer journey map from Adaptive Path (who now work for Capital one exclusively) is professionally designed with lots of detail.

 Structured with the customer journey phases clearly mapped across the top, the map starts with ‘research’ and continues until the customer is safely home.
 A reminder to think comprehensively through to the journey’s natural end.

 Guiding principles summarize key takeaways.
 (But don’t expect to identify these until you are finalising your journey map.)

 Thinking, doing and feeling provide rich insight into a multidimensional experience.
 The map depicts a core challenge for today’s business leaders and marketers; frequently the journey to purchase is not linear.
 This map moves beyond acknowledging the ‘as is’ situation and looks at areas for improvement as noted under the ‘opportunities’ section.

 The customer persona is lacking some detail.
 Different age groups and budgets likely have different needs.

 This depiction is difficult to read on screen; a reminder to ensure your map is easy to share and read (for a larger version click the image).
 As a strategic business planning and marketing document it should be easily accessible for your whole team from product development through after-sales service.

 Be Inspired By:

 - customized phase names from ‘booking’ to ‘post-travel’.

 - immediately recognizable touchpoint symbols negate the need for a legend.

 - overriding ‘guiding principles’: what concepts add core context to your customers’ journey?

 B2B Marketing Professional – The Journey To Attending A Virtual Conference (On The Way To Subscription Renewal)

 Above all customer journey maps provide a visual of the customers’ experience.
-Most like this one from Solutions Through Research depict a flow from left to right but with date stamps.
+Most, like this one from Solutions Through Research, depict a flow from left to right.

 In our multichannel communication world, this example includes actual communication touchpoints from email, social media, technical support, and the core productivity tool of every professional -> the calendar.
 There is no loss of customer context.